Slender Man: After the Waukesha stabbing (2015-2018)

 The film generated considerable controversy soon after it was announced, with many accusing the filmmakers of trying to capitalize off the Waukesha stabbing.
 Bill Weier, the father of Anissa Weier, stated, "It's absurd they want to make a movie like this...
 All we're doing is extending the pain all three of these families have gone through."
-The progressive advocacy group Care2 created an online petition, which received over 19,000 signatures, demanding that the film not be released, labelling the film "crass commercialism at its worst" and "a naked cash grab built on the exploitation of a deeply traumatic event and the people who lived it."
+A petition created on the online progressive advocacy platform Care2 that received over 19,000 signatures demanded that the film not be released and labelled the film "crass commercialism at its worst" and "a naked cash grab built on the exploitation of a deeply traumatic event and the people who lived it."
 Sony representatives insisted that the film was based on the fictional character that had become popular online and not on the Waukesha stabbing.

 Upon its release in August 2018, the film Slender Man, despite being declared a box-office bomb and receiving both little marketing and overwhelmingly negative reviews from critics, went on to gross several times its $10 million budget worldwide.
 David Ehrlich of IndieWire gave the film a D, writing "a tasteless and inedibly undercooked serving of the Internet's stalest creepypasta, Slender Man aspires to be for the YouTube era what The Ring was to the last gasps of the VHS generation.
 But... there's one fundamental difference that sets the two movies apart: The Ring is good, and Slender Man is terrible."
 Writing for The Verge, Carli Velocci called the Slender Man movie "a nail in the coffin of a dying fandom".